ska-telescope/csp-lmc-prototype/README.md

 The same sequence of operations has to be repeated for the CspMaster, otherwise no TANGO client is able to subscribe and receive `events` for that device.

+A dedicated script (based on the work done by the NCRA team) has been written to perform this procedure in automatic way (see [configurePollingAndEvents.py](csplmc/configurePollingAndEvents.py).
+Run this script after the start of the CSP prototype devices.

 ## How to run in Docker containers

 The CSP.LMC prototype can run also in a containerised environment: the YAML configuration file `docker-compose.yml` includes the stages to run the the CSP.LMC TANGO devices inside separate docker containers.